lucioawa/Tesla_Stock_Analysis_MLM_Predictions/README.md

    Traders and investors use this information to analyze trends, make investment decisions, and assess the overall market sentiment towards a particular stock.

-II.
+#### II.
 QUERIES:

-Queries presented in SQL detailing what each line does, then using Python with Pandas in Jupyter Notebooks + Matplotlib + Seaborn for visualizations, ending with conclusions and insights gained based on each query.
+In a Jupyter Notebook, queries are presented first in SQL, detailing what each line does, and then using Python with Pandas, also Matplotlib + Seaborn for visualizations.
+After each query and visualization, ending with conclusions and insights gained.

 1. Basic Summary Statistics
 2. Yearly Average Closing Prices